Frequently asked questions

 I am a BACP (British Association for Counselling and Psychotherapy) accredited counsellor and abide by their code of practice

-Prior to setting up my private practice I gained a wide range of experience working as a voluntary counsellor at the Dove Centre in Aylesbury (affiliated to MIND) and at the House of St Barnabas, a hostel for homeless women in London.
+Prior to setting up my private practice I gained a wide range of experience working as a voluntary counsellor working for MIND in Aylesbury and also at a hostel for homeless women in London.